How to Remove/ Disable Zsh History' Commands on Linux.

 1000

-Linux shell allows you to adjust the number of commands that it stores in history.
-It actually has two distinct options: the HISTFILESIZE parameter configures how many commands are kept in the history file, while the HISTSIZE controls the number stored in memory for the current session.
+The Linux shell allows you to adjust the number of commands stored in history.
+It provides two distinct options: the HISTFILESIZE parameter determines how many commands are kept in the history file, while HISTSIZE controls the number stored in memory for the current session.

 Search for both the HISTSIZE and HISTFILESIZE parameters if not present add them and feel free to modify its values.
 For the purposes of this tutorial, saving 10000 lines to disk and loading the last 5000 lines into memory will work just fine.